 Hope Wiseman is a revelation.
 At 25 years old, this Maryland native’s résumé reads more like it belongs to an accomplished entrepreneur twice her age.
-But if you listen closely to the passion and purpose that she exudes, it quickly becomes apparent that Wiseman was never going to be defined by something as arbitrary as a birth date.
+But if you listen closely to the passion and purpose that she exudes, it quickly becomes apparent that Wiseman was never going to be defined by something as arbitrary as a date of birth.

 As she approaches the highly anticipated grand opening of Mary & Main — a stunning achievement that will make her the youngest Black marijuana dispensary owner in the United States, Wiseman paused to reflect on the winding road that led her to this moment.